Wildcat (2025 film): Production

 In July 2024, it was announced that Kate Beckinsale had been cast in an action thriller film titled Lioness, directed by James Nunn and written by Dominic Burns.
 In March 2025, principal photography began in the United Kingdom, with Lewis Tan, Rasmus Hardiker, Alice Krige, Bailey Patrick, Tom Bennett, Matt Willis, and Roxy Striar rounding out the cast.
 In October 2025, the film had been retitled to Wildcat.

 Release

-Wildcat is scheduled to be released in the United States on November 25, 2025.
+Wildcat was released in the United States on November 25, 2025.
+The film was available in the United Kingdom on Prime Video on July 6, 2026.